Takitaa/ChatPanel/README.md

 > That I will need VUE CLI and Components more than I could have imagined at the beginning of my VUE learning both lessons not yet reached in my one and only VUE contact/learning approach at Udemy [Vue - The Complete Guide (incl.
 Router & Composition API)](https://www.udemy.com/course/vuejs-2-the-complete-guide/).
 However, as I like to look around the lessons to spot important/crucial learning modules, these two caught my eyes.

-Plan for today: Learn Vue CLI and get a hand of Components.
+Plan for day 1 : Learn Vue CLI and get a hand of Components.

 > Update: WHY Learning approaches often teaches you the simplest way to implement a framework only to destroy all your knowlege by showing completely different and more efficient ways of doing it in advanced lessons?!? - this happened to me with Phaser 3 too.